Manage Jupyter notebook servers

 To stop any running server, switch to the Jupyter Server tool window and click the icon.
 Preview the status in the Server Log window.

 Once you have shut down the server, the current session is terminated.
 When you start the server next time using the icon or the Jupyter Quick List, execution results for all previous sessions and all notebooks will be lost.

 Restart the kernel

 You can execute your notebook code cells on a specific Jupyter server.

 Configure a Jupyter server

 When you launch any managed server, by default it uses the current Python SDK and the automatically selected port.
 However, you can select any other Python SDK available in your IntelliJ IDEA instance and specify an alternative port.
 You can also connect to any configured server if you know its URL and token.

-To open the server settings, click the Jupyter Server widget and select .
+To open the server settings, selectin the list of the Jupyter servers.